joshbeard/gh-env-workflow-sandbox/README.md

-# GitHub Actions Workflow Test - Minimal
+# GitHub Actions Workflow Test for Previews

-A minimal GitHub Actions workflow system for testing PR comment automation, security controls, and argument passing. **Purpose: Test workflow mechanisms, not build anything complex.**
+A minimal GitHub Actions workflow system for testing PR comment automation, security controls, and argument passing.

 ## What This Tests